facebook/react-native-website/docs/accessibility.md

 Assign this property to a custom function which will be called when someone performs the "magic tap" gesture, which is a double-tap with two fingers.
 A magic tap function should perform the most relevant action a user could take on a component.
 In the Phone app on iPhone, a magic tap answers a phone call, or ends the current one.
 If the selected element does not have an `onMagicTap` function, the system will traverse up the view hierarchy until it finds a view that does.

 #### accessibilityComponentType (Android)

+*Note: `accessibilityComponentType`, which will soon be deprecated.
+When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.*

 In some cases, we also want to alert the end user of the type of selected component (i.e., that it is a “button”).
 If we were using native buttons, this would work automatically.
 Since we are using javascript, we need to provide a bit more context for TalkBack.
 To do so, you must specify the ‘accessibilityComponentType’ property for any UI component.
 We support 'none', ‘button’, ‘radiobutton_checked’ and ‘radiobutton_unchecked’.